 In summer, scores of fuchsia-red, half-inch (1.2 cm) ice plant flowers pop open from the centers of the small rosette clusters, evoking the plant's common name, Red Apple.
 Flowering often continues until late fall.

-I've planted this South African native in a median strip, where it gets lots of sun and, now that it's established, very little water.
-Although you could plant either a very large, or very small, area with this succulent, I think it's ideally suited for a modest-size, open plot.
+I've planted this South African native in a median strip, where it gets lots of sunlight and, now that it's established, very little water.
+Although you could plant either a very large or very small area with this succulent, I think it's ideally suited for a modest-size, open plot.

 Did you know?